KosRud/KosRud.github.io/kosrud.github.io/pages/students/html+css/guidelines.md

 # Design Guidelines

-Some advice for making a clean, functional and aesthetically pleasing web-page.
+Some advice for making a clean, functional and aesthetically pleasing web page.

 ## Animation and hovering